What’s on Your List for Retirement Living?

 Food and dining

 Then there’s the culinary question: Do you just need your three daily squares, or are you looking for a true dining experience, complete with wine tastings, craft cocktails, and handmade desserts?
-Perhaps you want chef-driven restaurants on site, with a variety of menu options: garlic and rosemary encrusted rack of lamb one night, fresh spring asparagus risotto the next.
+Perhaps you want chef-driven restaurants on site, with a variety of menu options: bacon-wrapped pork tenderloin one night, fresh spring asparagus risotto the next.
 What about access to healthy grab-and-go options like salads and wraps?

 Maybe you’re a foodie who loves entertaining with a home-cooked meal.
 Or, perhaps you want to be just a short drive from the affordable eats of a local Italian trattoria.
 Whatever your tastes, make sure your list reflects that.